tytydraco/yessleep/out/She_said_her_name_was_Death.md

 When they asked what happened, I told them the truth – every little detail part from one.
 I assumed they might think I’m mental myself, talking about the Grimm Reaper being a 20-something woman and all.
 I never was a good liar though, so I wasn’t even going to try.

-Maybe them believing I’m an insane person was better than being a murdered, but I still hoped for the best.
+Maybe them believing I’m an insane person was better than being a murderer, but I still hoped for the best.

 I was ready for them to get pissed.
 They didn’t.
 They just looked each other in the eye, before once again turning to me.
 The older ones eyes full of pity.
 The younger one… frustrated?